lucashode/mdu_documentation/README.md

 Those changes are already done on our Scenic branch.
 Then to spawn the drone you just need to write in a Scenic script :
 ```
-drone = Drone with elevation 10
+drone = FlyingObject with elevation 10
 ```

 *	To control the Scenic drone with Carla’s Python API :